chaohm1/password-strength-checker-c/README.md

 - **Memory Management**: Dynamic allocation with proper error handling.

 ## How to Compile
-gcc password_checker.c -o password_checker
+gcc password-strength-checker.c -o password-strength-checker

 ## How to Run
-./password_checker
+./password-strength-checker

 * Sample Output :